 The international donor landscape has changed considerably in recent years and new actors have gained importance.
 Therefore, this training will provide you with a comprehensive overview of the international donor landscape in humanitarian action as well as the related trends and developments.
 You will get to know donors from different areas, for example from the cosmos of the United Nations or the institutions of the European Union.
 "Non-traditional" donors such as companies or foundations are also considered.
 You will also learn about the structural challenges that the humanitarian (funding) system as a whole faces.

 The training is planned as a three-day online workshop on 17, 21 and 24 September 2021.
 One additional day will be required for offline group exercises.
 This training is eligible for the Certificate of Advanced Studies in "Foundations of Humanitarian Action".
-You will receive further information and registration details in due time via our newsletter.

 how the international donor landscape in humanitarian action is structured and has changed in recent years